Consumer Information and Disclosures

 Copyright infringement policies

-Copyright and Ethics policies and statements are housed in the Office of Information Technology.
+Copyright and Ethics policies and statements are housed in the General Counsel office.

 WMU cost of attendance

-Actual tuition and fees are managed through the Registrar’s Office.
-Estimated tuition and fees, books and supplies, room and board and personal expenses are managed by Student Financial Aid.
-WMU’s Net Price Calculator offers a quick reference to see what other student similar to you paid.
+Actual and estimated tuition and fees, books and supplies, housing and food, miscellaneous and personal expenses are managed by Student Financial Aid.
+WMU’s Net Price Calculator offers a quick reference to see what other students similar to you paid.

 Academic program descriptions